siddardhakaja/NBeats_Routing_Opt/README.md

 # NBeats_Routing_Opt

-The objective of this project is to predict the next transmission through a router or switch in a network.
+The objective of this project is to predict the next transmission through a router or switch in a network using N-Beats architecture.

 ## Data Collection
 The data is collected and cleaned by me.
 A high bandwidth router in Telia network is observed for 24 hours and an univariate dataset is created.